 The Historic Preservation Office may administratively approve minor changes to historic properties.
 All other projects are referred to the Historic Landmark Commission for review.
-Staff and Commission members use these design standards, any historic district supplements, design standards for districts created prior to [date City Council adopts standards], and the Secretary's Standards for Rehabilitation to guide decisions.
+Staff and Commission members use these design standards, any historic district supplements, design standards for districts created prior to January 2021, and the Secretary's Standards for Rehabilitation to guide decisions.